rbpollock/labboNetwork/docs/interfaces/icolonynetwork.md

 ### ▸ `deprecateExtension(bytes32 _extensionId, bool _deprecated)`

 Set the deprecation of an extension in a colony.
-Can only be called by a Colony.
+Can only be called by a Labbo.

 **Parameters**